mirtwzavvou/star-wars-app/README.md

 ## Functionality overview

-In this project a list of film is fetched using Axios library.
+In this project a list of films is fetched using Axios library.
 The film items are stored and the state is handled and shared across components using Redux.
 Movie items are listed and by clicking on an item, the user can preview the selected movie. \
 Additionally, the app provides a sorting button and a search bar.
 By clicking on the sorting button, the user can